 Use unique passwords for different services

-If a thief or hacker gains access to one of your services, they do not gain access to your other services.
-If you discover one of your passwords has been stolen, you do not need to change passwords on all your other services.
+This means that if a thief or hacker gains access to one of your services, they do not gain access to your other services.
+If you discover one of your passwords has been stolen, you would not need to change passwords on all your other services.